For half marathon runners who want to get to the start line feeling calm, prepared, and excited, ready to run their best race.

 Tell me about your current training, your goal race, and your experience level.
 Takes five minutes.
 I will review your answers.
 This is usually done within 24hrs.

 A recommended training plan is matched to your details.
 It's then loaded into Final Surge and synced to your watch.
-All plans kick off on the next Monday after sign up.
+You choose which upcoming Monday to start on, so you always begin fresh at the start of a week, whenever suits you best.

 You run, attend the group sessions, ask questions in the forum, and will show up to race day feeling prepared and excited.
 Your success is my success.